stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/environment_provisioner.md

 ## namespaceLabels

 Optional field that contains a map of all labels needed to be placed inside the namespace provisioned by the `EnvironmentProvisioner`.
 If they are removed from here, they will be removed from the namespace as well.
 Labels in the namespace that were never in this field will not be affected.
-A possible application of this field is compatibility with [Tenant Operator](../tenant-operator/overview.html).
+A potential use case of this field is to allow compatibility with [Tenant Operator](../tenant-operator/overview.html).